 Now, the Ideal Banff Weekend Itinerary

 Arrive in Banff and check into the Elk + Avenue Hotel.
 Once you’re ready, head up to the Banff Gondola where you’ll also have dinner and experience breathtaking mountain views at Sky Bistro.
-If you’re visiting on a Friday night, you'll want to check out the free stargazing program that’s offered on the observation deck of the building.
-It’s hosted in partnership with the Royal Astronomical Society of Canada and it’s included with your admission.
-Make sure to call ahead to reserve your table at Sky Bistro.
+If you’re visiting on a summer weekend, be sure to check out Peak Patio (on the top level of the Gondola's Upper Terminal) for a drink before or after your dinner at Sky Bistro.
 The views here truly can't be matched!

-Breakfast – Grab n’ go your breakfast from Good Earth (located inside the Elk + Avenue).
+Breakfast—Fuel up for a day of adventure at Farm + Fire (located inside the Elk + Avenue).
 Try the Chia Seed Granola Parfait or the Canadian eggs benny!.
 Then take a scenic drive out to Lake Minnewanka and visit the Parks Canada red chairs for a great photo opportunity!
 If you’re wanting to spend more time outdoors during the day, try hiking Tunnel Mountain or taking a walk at Johnston’s Canyon.
 For those with less time but still wanting to see the sights, visit Surprise Corner and Bow Falls.
 If the weather isn’t great or if you’d prefer to stay indoors, visit the Whyte Museum to learn about the history and culture of this amazing little town, or go see a matinee at Banff’s Lux Cinema.